 Toronto Animal Services (North, East and West)

-Hamilton Animal Control... and many other city run shelters
+...and many other city run shelters in Canada.

-We have many international shelter partners from all over the world:
+We have helped many shelters in the US and all over the world:

 Soi Dog Foundation (Registered Charity in Thailand)